 A Travellers Palm B&B is true to its name, the palm tree studded garden brings an array of indigenous bird life.

-greeted by Natley who then showed us round; there is an outdoor thatched lapa and seating area with a games area and
+On arrival we were warmly greeted by Natley and Marley who then showed us around; there is an outdoor thatched lapa and seating area with a games area and swimming pool.

-Breakfast is served round the pool, weather permitting, or under the thatched lapa or you can order breakfast packs; we leave very early around 3.30- 4.00 am so that we can be at the Phalaborwa gate to beat the long queues so we take the breakfast packs.
+Breakfast is served round the pool, weather permitting, or under the thatched lapa, or you can order breakfast packs; we leave very early around 3.30- 4.00 am so that we can be at the Phalaborwa gate to beat the long queues so we take the breakfast packs.

 Natley had our delicious breakfast packs ready and waiting for us each morning; we were given fruit juice, yogurt, fruit, boiled eggs, two large sandwiches and a breakfast bar - you will never go hungry with their breakfast packs!